mixpanel/docs/pages/docs/data-structure/user-profiles.md

 | 456 | Bob | `bob@notion.so` | Product |
 | 789 | Carol | `carol@figma.com` | Design |

-> <b>Note:</b> The following terms are used interchangeably: user profile properties, profile properties, and user properties

 User profiles are joined onto your events based on their <b>[Distinct ID](/docs/tracking-methods/id-management/identifying-users#what-is-distinct-id)</b> (Mixpanel's identifier for a user).
 This lets you join the events performed by a user with properties about who that user is.
 Thus, it's very important that you use the same Distinct ID for both the events and user profile for the same user.

 For more information about user profiles refer to the documentation on [The Mixpanel Data Model](/docs/tutorials/plan/tracking-strategy#the-mixpanel-data-model).

+> <b>Note:</b> If you have [Group Analytics](/docs/data-structure/advanced/group-analytics) as an add-on, this section also applies to [Group Profiles](/docs/data-structure/advanced/group-analytics#group-profiles).

 ## Importing User Profiles via our API

-You can track User Profiles to Mixpanel in similar ways you track events: from our [SDKs](/docs/tracking-methods/sdks/javascript), via our [HTTP API](https://developer.mixpanel.com/reference/profile-set), [Warehous Connectors](/docs/tracking-methods/data-warehouse/sending-user-profiles), or via our [Integrations](/docs/tracking-methods/integrations/amazon-s3).
+You can create or update User Profiles to Mixpanel in similar ways you track events: from our [SDKs](//docs/tracking-methods/sdks/javascript#storing-user-profiles)), via our [HTTP Engage API](https://developer.mixpanel.com/reference/profile-set), [Warehous Connectors](/docs/tracking-methods/data-warehouse/sending-user-profiles), or via our integrations partners.

 We recommend tracking user profiles from as close as possible to the source of truth, which is usually your application database or your CRM.
-One typical approach (especially for [Server-Side Tracking(/docs/tracking-methods/choosing-the-right-method#server-side-tracking)) is to run an hourly or daily script on your servers that pulls the list of profiles from your database and pushes them to Mixpanel.
+One typical approach (especially for [Server-Side Tracking](/docs/tracking-methods/choosing-the-right-method#server-side-tracking)) is to run an hourly or daily script on your servers that pulls the list of user profiles from your database and pushes them to Mixpanel.

+Similiarly for [Group Profiles](/docs/data-structure/advanced/group-analytics#group-profiles), they can be created or updated using our [SDKs]([/docs/tracking-methods/sdks/javascript#creating-group-profiles)), via our [HTTP Groups API](https://developer.mixpanel.com/reference/group-set-property), [Warehous Connectors](/docs/tracking-methods/data-warehouse/sending-group-profiles)), or via our integration partners.

 ### Operators